getreu/tp-note/README.md

     5. Installation: see below.

-* Binaries and packages (usually built from lastest commit):
+* Binaries and packages (usually built from latest commit):

   - Executable for Windows: